QuestPDF/QuestPDF-Documentation/docs/concepts/prototyping.md

 ## Image

-Use this simple function to generate random image with required size:
+Use this simple function to generate a random image with required size:

 ```csharp
 // both functions return a byte array containing a JPG file